Deccan-for-AI/content_hub/courses/preference_ranking/writing_justification/how_to_justify_ranking/content_file.md

 A good justification is **thorough yet concise**, consistent with the ranking, and helps in improving the model.
 Below are specific guidelines to write a strong justification.

-## Justification Guidelines here as it is
+## Justification Guidelines here as it is doing

 | **Guideline**                              | **Description**                                                                                                                                                                                                                                   |
 | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |